JetBrains/eslint-config/README.md

 ## Usage with Prettier

-If you're using this ESLint config with [Prettier](https://prettier.io), make sure that you disable `arrow-body-style` rule in eslint config, because it conflicts with with prettier rules:
+If you're using this ESLint config with [Prettier](https://prettier.io), make  sure that you disable the `arrow-body-style` rule in the ESLint config, because it conflicts with Prettier rules:

 ```json
 "rules": {